 Long Porch Camp

-The Douglas fir timber framing is pieced together with great precision, but still offers the warmth of hand-made craft.
-Wrought iron handrail brackets and tie bars along with sliding barn doors, stone fireplace hearths and chimney add to the artisanal spirit.
-Structurally insulated panels (SIPS), which are 4’x8’ units of foam insulation sandwiched between plywood, span across the heavy timber frame and form the exterior walls and roof to seal the house for optimal energy conservation.
+Douglas fir timber framing is pieced together with great precision and the warmth of hand-made craft.
+Wrought iron handrail brackets and tie bars along with sliding barn doors, stone fireplace hearths and chimney add to the historic artisanal spirit.

 Unlike rigid Modernism, the house plays between organized symmetry and disordered balance.
 The barn framing lines up in places and yet the whole is a relaxed jumble of windows, walls, and timber.
 Moving through the building, views up into the structure see its order dissolve into tree-like forms.
 In other places, geometric framing patterns appear as large scale ornament.
 This play of dissonance and harmony offers delightful surprises throughout.